Can oral contraceptives cause an abortion?

 Can a woman abort the fetus if she continues to take the pill?

-The short answer to your question: No. Continuing to take the birth control pill before or after a pregnancy is confirmed will not abort the fetus.
-Oral contraceptives don't cause miscarriages because they do not have any effect on a fertilized embryo.
-Birth control pills — generally made of estrogen and progestin (synthetic progesterone) — essentially prevent pregnancy by inhibiting ovulation and/or causing the cervical mucus to thicken.
-It is also unlikely that taking the pill will have any effect on fetal development.
+Your question is certainly a common one; many people using hormonal birth control worry that it could cause an early pregnancy loss.
+The short answer to your question: No, birth control pills won’t abort the fetus.
+Combination birth control pills — generally made of estrogen and progestin (synthetic progesterone) — prevent pregnancy by inhibiting ovulation and causing the cervical mucus to thicken.
+After pregnancy begins, it’s unlikely that taking the pill will have any effect on embryonic (an egg fertilized by a sperm) or fetal (after eight weeks when there is a heartbeat and facial features begin to develop) development.

-However, if a woman using progestin-only oral contraceptives continues with her pill pack while pregnant, she can increase the chance of having an ectopic pregnancy.
-This is when the fertilized egg begins to develop outside of the uterus, often in the fallopian tubes.
-Ectopic pregnancies are dangerous and can be life threatening, so they need to be resolved quickly and appropriately.
-Women experiencing an ectopic pregnancy may have sharp stabbing pains, cramps, or a dull headache that can become severe, while others may experience significant blood loss and go into shock if a fallopian tube bursts.
-These symptoms must be reported to a health care provider immediately.
+However, if a pregnant person continues to use a progestin-only contraceptive, sometimes called the minipill, that only contains a synthetic form of the hormone progesterone, there may be an increased chance of having an ectopic pregnancy.
+This is when the fertilized egg begins to develop outside of the uterus, often in the fallopian tubes, where there isn’t enough room for it to grow.
+These pregnancies are more likely because the minipill only thickens the cervical mucus, which could cause the embryo to attach outside of the uterus instead.
+Ectopic pregnancies can be life threatening because they may cause internal bleeding, so they need to be resolved quickly and appropriately.
+Someone experiencing an ectopic pregnancy may have sharp stabbing pains, cramps, or a dull headache that can become severe, while others may experience significant blood loss and go into shock if a fallopian tube bursts.
+If experiencing any of these symptoms, seek medical care immediately.